 Real-Time Market Pricing in eCommerce – What It Is and Why You Need It

-Ensuring that pricing performs well enough in traditional channels is challenging on its own; companies have been stretched further with the entrance of eCommerce.
+Ensuring that pricing performs well enough in traditional channels is challenging; companies have been stretched further with the entrance of eCommerce.

-The most pressing questions I hear from B2B company leaders when it comes to a robust eCommerce solution are related to pricing.
+The most pressing questions I hear from B2B company leaders regarding a robust eCommerce solution are related to pricing.
 Questions include:

 - What prices should be presented to customers online?